 We have invested heavily in nutritional treatments, both as citrus growers and in the research arena.
 Continuing research has two main goals, the first of which is to demonstrate the benefit of supplemental nutrient treatments and allied materials.
 This will help growers determine among available products, rates, timing, and potentially the return on investment of this set of tools.
 The second goal is mechanistic; to understand the cause/effect relationships of nutritional treatments, with an eye to reduction to those components which are most useful in the varying environments of Florida citrus groves.
-Regarding the need for near-term therapies that specifically reduce the levels of bacteria in infected citrus trees, there have been many strategies pursued that collectively address reversing disease impacts.
+While use is widespread, the specific conditions under which tree health and production are maintained.